Písečná (Jeseník District): Administrative division

+Geography

+Písečná is located 6 km northeast of Jeseník and 74 km north of Olomouc.
+It lies mostly in the Zlatohorská Highlands, but a small part of the municipal territory extends into the Golden Mountains.
+The highest point is at 729 m above sea level.
+The built-up area is situated in the valley of the Bělá River.
+The municipality is partially located in the Jeseníky Protected Landscape Area.

 History

 A large village called Waltersdorf was located somewhere in the area of the today's municipality.
 It was first mentioned in 1284 and extinct before 1420.
 Today's Písečná is rather associated with another village or part of the village called Wüstekirche, which was first mentioned in 1373 and abandoned after 1443.
 A hundred years later, the area was resettled again and named Sandhübel.

 In the 16th century, the settlement was part of the Duchy of Nysa under Bohemian suzerainty.
 After the duchy's dissolution in 1850, it was incorporated directly into Bohemia.
-Following World War I, from 1918, it formed part of Czechoslovakia, and from 1938 to 1945 it was occupied by Germany.
+Following World War I, from 1918, it formed part of Czechoslovakia.

-During the occupation (World War II), the Germans operated three forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
-The Allied POWs worked at the local brickworks (subcamp E174), paper mill (E175) and quarry (E401).
+During World War II, the German occupiers operated three forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+The Allied POWs worked at the local brickworks, paper mill and quarry.

+In 1948, the municipality was renamed from Sandhýbl to its current name.

+Demographics

+Transport

+The I/44 road (the section from Jeseník to the Czech-Polish border in Mikulovice) passes through the municipality.

+Písečná is located on the Krnov–Jeseník railway line.

+Sights

+The main landmark of Písečná is the Church of Saint John the Baptist.
+A chapel, probably built in the 14th century, was rebuilt into the current Baroque church in 1753.